-Algebra I - 8 Yearlong 1 High School Credit
+Algebra I - 8

-(Students who successfully complete this course will be required to take the end-of-course state assessment which will earn points to fulfill HIGH SCHOOL graduation.)
+Yearlong 1 High School Credit (Students who successfully complete this course will be required to take the end-of-course state assessment which will earn points to fulfill HIGH SCHOOL graduation.)

-Placement in Algebra I will be recommended using a matrix that is multifaceted and weights the following criteria: MAP scores, previous AIR scores, Algebra placement test, course grades in Math 7.
+Placement in Algebra I will be recommended using a matrix that is multifaceted and weights the following criteria: previous End of Year state assessment scores, Algebra placement test, course grades in Math 7.